rsnyderaustin/pet_adoption_and_us_economy/README.md

 3. UNRATE: Unemployment Rate
 4. CPALTT01USM657N: Consumer Price Index: All Items
 5. DFF: Federal Funds Effective Rate

-This program's process of updating FRED series data is as follows.
-The below process is an example for just an individual series:
-1. Check the date of the last data update for the series.
-2. Compare the date from Step 1 to the last date that the internal data was updated.
-3. If the internal last-updated date is behind the FRED last-updated date, make an API request to update the data.
-4. If step 3 was completed, replace the appropriate data in AWS S3.

 # Website
 ### Charting Data